KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering: Method: The KBQA-R1 Framework

 \subsubsection{Reward Formulation}

 We define a composite reward $R$ to guide the policy, composed of three main components: an outcome reward ($r_{\text{outcome}}$), a format reward ($r_{\text{format}}$).
-The primary component is the outcome reward ($r_{\text{outcome}}$), which measures the factual accuracy of the final answer.
+The primary component is $r_{\text{outcome}}$, which measures the factual accuracy of the final answer.
 To make this signal robust against annotation variations, it is calculated as the \emph{F1} score between the predicted answers $\hat{\mathcal{A}}$ and all available gold answer variants $\mathcal{A}$ for a given prompt.
-The second component is the format reward ($r_{\text{format}}$).
+The second component is the $r_{\text{format}}$.
 This provides a bonus based on desirable structural properties, such as tag completeness and correct tag order.
-Crucially, this reward is applied \emph{only when the outcome reward is positive ($r_{\text{outcome}} > 0$)}, ensuring the agent is not rewarded for good syntax when the answer is completely wrong.
+Crucially, this reward is applied \emph{only when $r_{\text{outcome}} > 0$}, ensuring the agent is not rewarded for good syntax when the answer is completely wrong.

 The total reward $R$ for a trajectory is the weighted sum of these components, where $\mathbb{I}[\cdot]$ is the indicator function: